 Authors, please fill out the unanswered questions below.

 1. Microscopy: Does your protocol involve video microscopy, such as filming a complex dissection or microinjection technique?
-(Y/N)
+(Y/N) Yes

 Can you record movies/images using your own microscope camera?
-(Y/N)
+(Y/N) Yes.
+Surgical videos can be recorded through our wet lab microscopes.

+A headmounted video system may provide more optimal results for certain shots (which we do not currently have).

 If no, JoVE will need to record the microscope images using our scope kit (through a camera port or one of the oculars).
 Please list the make and model of your microscope.

 2. Does your protocol include software usage?
-(Y/N)
+(Y/N) No

 If yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.